-- AMP will sell the output of the combustion turbine project to 33 of its member municipalities (the "Municipalities"). - AMP is obligated to fix rates and charges sufficient to pay debt service on the Combustion Turbine Bonds and the Municipalities are obligated to fix rates and charges sufficient, with other available funds, to make monthly payments to AMP that include amounts sufficient for AMP to pay debt service on the Combustion Turbine Bonds. - The following funds are established: (a) Project Fund (containing amounts from bond proceeds); (b) Bond Fund (containing all debt service payments); (c) Rebate Fund (containing amounts required to be paid, if necessary, to the United States as provided by the IRC of 1986, as applicable; to be maintained in AMP's general accounts); (d) Overhaul Fund (containing amounts for the payment of principal and interest and for major repairs, replacements, renovations, rehabilitation and improvements to the project; and to the extent funds in the Bond Fund are not sufficient to make such payments, for reimbursements of draws under the Credit Facility, and for payments owed for the swap agreement); (e) Reserve and Contingency Fund (containing amounts for principal and interest on the Combustion Turbine Bonds to the extent funds in the Bond Fund are not sufficient to make such payments, for reimbursements of draws under the Credit Facility, for payments owed for the swap agreement and for operating and maintenance expenses of the project).
+- AMP will sell the output of the combustion turbine project to 33 of its member municipalities (the "Municipalities"). - AMP is obligated to fix rates and charges sufficient to pay debt service on the Combustion Turbine Bonds, and the Municipalities are obligated to fix rates and charges sufficient, with other available funds, to make monthly payments to AMP that include amounts sufficient for AMP to pay debt service on the Combustion Turbine Bonds. - The following funds are established: (a) Project Fund (containing amounts from bond proceeds); (b) Bond Fund (containing all debt service payments); (c) Rebate Fund (containing amounts required to be paid, if necessary, to the United States as provided by the IRC of 1986, as applicable; to be maintained in AMP's general accounts); (d) Overhaul Fund (containing amounts for the payment of principal and interest and for major repairs, replacements, renovations, rehabilitation and improvements to the project; and to the extent funds in the Bond Fund are not sufficient to make such payments, for reimbursements of draws under the Credit Facility, and for payments owed for the swap agreement); (e) Reserve and Contingency Fund (containing amounts for principal and interest on the Combustion Turbine Bonds to the extent funds in the Bond Funds are not sufficient to make such payments, for reimbursements, replacements, replacements, and for payments owed for the swap agreement); (e) Reserve and Contingency Fund (containing amounts for principal and interest on the Combustion Turbine Bonds to the extent funds in the Bond Fund are not sufficient to make such payments, for reimbursements of draws under the Credit Facility, for payments owed for the swap agreement and for operating and maintenance expenses of the project).